National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Approach

-Team science, a transdisciplinary endeavor that entails both theory and application[cite], has its own mix of needs in “data-only” (e.g., RWE) studies, and, in particular, in distributed settings.
+Team science, a transdisciplinary endeavor that entails both theory and application[cite], has its own mix of needs in "data-only" (e.g., RWE) studies, and, in particular, in distributed settings.
 Communication is essential across distance in multicenter studies, as well as communication between and among disciplines.
 Regardless of the online tools, each team needs clarity on what the work is, why it is needed, and where it is heading.
 This clarity is especially needed around the protocol, because, while the Protocol Design specifies the outlines, Protocol Development fleshes out the details, which can change prior to protocol finalization, depending upon data availability and quality.